skratchdot/react-bootstrap-daterangepicker/README.md

 ## Getting Started

-Install the module with: `npm install --save react-bootstrap-daterangepicker`
+1) Install the module with: `npm install --save react-bootstrap-daterangepicker`

+2) Create your module (you need to use something like browserify to build)

 ```javascript
 var React = require('react');